TaufeeqAhmad123/TaufeeqAhmad123/README.md

- <h1 align="center">Hi 👋, I'm Taufeeq Ahmad</h1>
+#-- <h1 align="center">Hi 👋, I'm Taufeeq Ahmad</h1>

-- 🔭 I’m currently working on Flutter
+- 🔭 I’m skilled in mobile development and passionate about crafting exceptional user experiences.
+Proficient in creating and deploying cross-platform software solutions using Flutter and React Native.
 - 🌱 I’m currently learning Backend
 - 💬 Ask me anything about Flutter
 - 📫 How to reach me: taufeeqahmad.cs@gmial.com